lukeai-tan/nanban-requiem-orbital/README.md

 ## Aim

-We aim to deliver a game that provides deep strategic elements and encourages creative thinking, while offering a fresh challenge with each playthrough.
+The game will feature both melee and ranged towers, each with unique abilities and upgrade paths, as well as diverse enemies with different movement and attack patterns.

+Interactions between towers and enemies will also help shape the flow of the combat.
+Such interactions include enemy blocking, tower synergies and terrain manipulation.

+Our key goals for this game consist of:
+- Creating a variety of tower and enemy types that interact in meaningful or unpredictable ways
+- Introducing environmental elements that players (or enemies) can interact with
+- Supporting multiple strategies or playstyles (no One Size Fits All approach), encouraging experimentation and stategising

+Ultimately, our aim is to create a game that challenges players not just to react, but to adapt, plan, and think creatively under pressure.

 ## User Stories

-1. As a player who wants a challenge in a tower defence game, I want to be able to face progressively harder waves of enemies while managing limited resources.
+- As a player who wants a challenge in a tower defence game, I want to be able to face progressively harder waves of enemies while managing limited resources.
-2. As a player who wants to experience a visually appealing game, I want to see enhanced graphics and animations for towers, enemies, and projectiles that make the gameplay more immersive.
+- As a player who wants to experience a visually appealing game, I want to see enhanced graphics and animations for towers, enemies, and projectiles that make the gameplay more immersive.

+## Architecture

+## Workflow
+[insert game loop]

 ## Features